 The only time thread count should even factor into your bedding decision making process is with cotton sheets.
 For anything other than cotton bedding, thread count is generally just a marketing gimmick.
 For polyester bedding, for example, fibres can be manufactured to be made so fine that they can advertise a very high thread count, but the quality is likely not there.

-In the case of linen bedding, the fibres are generally thicker, so they bedding will likely have a lower thread count even with very high quality bedding.
+In the case of linen bedding, the fibers are generally thicker, so the bedding will likely have a lower thread count even with very high-quality bedding.

 What is the best thread count for sheets?

 If we are talking about cotton bedding, thread count can still be a factor in choosing good bedding, but again, higher isn't always better.
 We recommend a thread count between 300-600, depending on the weave, and anything above that can be chalked up to a marketing ploy and avoided, even for the highest thread count.

 How to choose the best bed sheets